Weather Delays/Closures & Remote Learning

 In the event of a two-hour delay, the following will take place: Families will be notified of a delay via a SchoolMessenger phone alert; additionally, Facebook, Twitter, the district Website, and local news will broadcast the message.
 The school day will begin at 10:00 am for High School, Middle School, and Elementary students.

 In the event that conditions worsen unexpectedly and the District closes school for in-person learning after a delay is called, the following will take place: A School Messenger phone alert will notify families of the cancellation AND inform students of the day's rotation schedule.
-Students will attend school remotely following the two-hour delay via synchronous learning through Schoology and follow the respective rotation schedule (rotation schedules are located below).
+Students will attend school remotely following the two-hour delay via synchronous learning through Schoology and the middle school and high school students will follow the respective rotation schedule (rotation schedules are located below).
+All elementary sudents will meet with their homeroom teacher.

 Full-Day Closure for In-Person Learning: